Renewable Power

 PROGRESSING RENEWABLE POWER PIPELINE

-• Etana Energy, in which Chariot holds an economic interest of 34% along with H1 Holdings (Pty) Limited (“H1”) (economic interest (36%)), Norfund (economic interest (20%)) and Standard Bank (economic interest (10%)), is focused on providing competitive, sustainable end-to-end energy solutions through the connecting of power generation projects to commercial and industrial users by aggregating and wheeling electricity across South Africa’s national grid.
+Etana Energy is a licensed energy trader focused on providing competitive, sustainable end-to-end energy solutions through connecting power generation projects to commercial and industrial users by aggregating and wheeling electricity across South Africa’s national grid.

-• Over 20 long-term Power Purchase Agreements (“PPAs”) have been signed with some of the largest electricity consumers in country including Growthpoint, Autocast, Petra Diamonds, Tharisa and the V&A Waterfront in Cape Town and work is ongoing in signing further offtake PPAs.
+- Over 20 long-term Power Purchase Agreements (“PPAs”) have been signed with some of the largest electricity consumers in country including Sibanye-Stillwater, Growthpoint, Autocast, Petra Diamonds, Tharisa and the V&A Waterfront and work is ongoing in signing further PPAs.

-• In December 2024 Etana secured US$100 million in guarantee finance from BII and GuarantCo, which served to validate Etana’s business model and was an important first stage of the financing process.
-Subsequently, in March 2024, Etana secured a further US$75 million in guarantee financing and equity investments from Standard Bank and Norfund.
-This further underpinned the balance sheet and will provide working capital to enable future growth.
+- Etana secured US$100 million in guarantee finance from BII and GuarantCo and a further US$75 million in guarantee financing and equity investments from Standard Bank and Norfund in 2025.

-• This equity means that Etana is now fully funded through to first revenues.
-The guarantee financing will enable the development of major generation projects as it means generators can get a competitive price for their electricity from a bankable business which in turn allows them to project finance and build new large wind and solar projects with certainty that they will be paid.
+- This financing validated Etana’s business model and underpinned the balance sheet but importantly is enabling the development of major generation assets.
+Generators can get a competitive price for their electricity from a bankable business which in turn allows them to project finance and build new large wind and solar projects.

 “Major deregulation has been taking place in South Africa’s electricity market that now provides licence holders the opportunity to trade electricity to a range of high-volume offtakers as well as the opportunity to participate in new renewable energy generation projects.”